feranmi5/lab-1/README.md

 # Lab-1 Git Repository Seed

+Oluwaferanmi Sosanya
 This file is the template for the first lab in Ashesi Web Development 2020.

 ## Contents